HELPING YOU BUILD, PROTECT & PRESERVE YOUR ASSETS

 Our Social Security Analysis software can help you figure out how much retirement income you’ll receive at different claiming ages using different claiming strategies and will suggest your optimal benefit age and claiming selection.

 Investment advisory and financial planning services are offered through Alphastar Capital Management LLC (“Alphastar”), a SEC registered investment adviser.
+SEC registration does not constitute an endorsement of the firm by the Commission, nor does it indicate that the adviser has attained a particular level of skill or ability.
 Hollifield Financial Group and Alphastar Capital Management, LLC are separate and independent entities.
 The firm only transacts business in states where it is properly registered or is excluded or exempted from registration requirements.
 Hollifield Financial Group offers insurance products through individuals licensed to sell insurance.
 Comments regarding guaranteed returns or income streams refer only to fixed insurance products offered by Hollifield Financial Group and, unless specifically stated, do not refer in any way to securities or investment advisory products offered.